razugo/razugo.github.io/src/markdown/example1.md

 [Devpost](https://liquidhacks.devpost.com/)

 For our project we decided to build Outdrafted, a machine learning based application that gives a probability of one team composition winning against another.
-We were inspired to make this becuase of the shear amount of league that I and my teammate play (lmao).
-This tool would be a fun way to cross gaming with technology.
+We were inspired to make this because of the shear amount of league that I and my teammate play (lmao).
+Machine learning has always been a topic that I knew was cool but was never super invested in.
+However, this tool was a really good way of introducing myself to this technology.

 # Machine Learning